 Toddler Teacher/Music Teacher/Emergency Medical Technician

 Tama grew up in Orem, Utah.
 After spending ten years in Park City she moved to Heber City where she currently resides with her loving husband, James, beautiful 2-year-old son, Oliver, and friendly dog, Sidney.
 She earned her BS degree in Biology from the University of Utah and spent several seasons working for the Forest Service as a Biological Sciences Technician conducting wildlife surveys in the Uinta Mountains.
 Tama holds an American Montessori Society Infant/Toddler teaching credential and an Emergency Medical Technician (EMT) certification.
+She holds a masters in Montessori education from St. Catherine Universtiy.
 In her spare time she enjoys sharing her passion for the outdoors with her family, camping, hiking, skiing/snowboarding, running, biking and attending outdoor music concerts.

 Araceli (Ari) Alba, BS AMS

 Ari was born in San Juan, Argentina and moved to Utah as a child up and grew up Murray.
 She went to Macalester College to study Biology and then returned to Utah to study and finish her BS degree in Psychology at the University of Utah.
-She speaks fluent Spanish and has worked for nine years with children on the autism spectrum at the Carmen B. Pingree School for Autism and then helped to start up the Bridges Program at Kids on the Move in Orem.
-She has taken the American Montessori Society Infant/Toddler Teacher training at the Montessori Teacher Training Center in the San Francisco Bay Area .
+She speaks fluent Spanish and worked for nine years with children on the autism spectrum at the Carmen B. Pingree School for Autism and then helped to start up the Bridges Program at Kids on the Move in Orem.
+She holds an AMS credential at the Infant/Toddler level from the Montessori Teacher Training Center in the San Francisco Bay Area .
 Ari loves everything outdoors and is an avid snowboarder, downhill mountain biker, climber and hiker.